yuki172/pneumonia-detection/README.md

-# Pneumonia Detection with Gram-Cam Explainability
+# Pneumonia Detection with Grad-Cam Heatmaps for Explainability

 This repo explores the problem of classifiying chest X-ray scans to one of two classes pneumonia/normal.
 The dataset used is [Chest X-Ray Images (Pneumonia)](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia)